Ferox trout

 Ferox trout (Salmo ferox) is a species of freshwater ray-finned fish belonging to the family Salmonidae, the chars, trouts, salmons and graylings.
-This species is found in freshwater lakes in Great Britain and Ireland.
+This species is found in and endemic to freshwater lakes in Great Britain and Ireland.

 Taxonomy

 The ferox trout was first formally described in 1835 by the Scottish naturalist Sir William Jardine, 7th Baronet of Applegarth with the type localities given as Loch Awe, Loch Laggan, upper end of Loch Shin, Loch Loyal and Loch Assynt in Scotland.
 The taxonomic status of this fish is subject to debate with some authorities regarding it as a form of the brown trout while others consider it to be a distinct lineage within the brown trout species complex.
 In many lochs the ferox trout are not closely related to the brown trout in the same loch and are more closely related to ferox trout in other lochs.
 For example, the ferox trout in Loch Awe, Argyll and Bute and Loch Laggan, Highland Lough Melvin in Northern Ireland were more closely related to each other than they were to the brown trout in same waters.
 Eschmeyer's Catalog of Fishes treats the ferox trout as a valid species.
 The ferox trout is classified in the genus Salmo, the Eurasian trouts and Atlantic salmon, which is classified in the subfamily Salmoninae of the family Salmonidae.